alanseiden/rpg-intro/IBMi.md

 # IBM i Introduction

 IBM i is an operating system created by IBM.
-It has very specific functionality which make it unique: including development environment & database integration.
+It has very specific functionality which makes it unique: including a development environment & database integration.

 1. File system (QSYS, library list)
 2. Jobs